MonsieurV/PiDampnessHunter/README.md

 # PiDampnessHunter

-Control an electric heater with a Raspberry Pi.
+Manage an electric heater through a Piface Digital relay to control a room temperature and humidity.
+Use a DHT-22 to measure the temperature and humidity used as control threshold.